Celine's Slimane unveils 70s show in Paris as Balmain rebels

 The sky was the limit for the 15-minute display, staged in a purpose-built Japanese-style building branded "CELINE" by the glimmering monument, Les Invalides.

-But in the styles, after a lukewarm reaction to his September debut, Slimane played it safe.
+In the styles, however, after a lukewarm reaction to his September debut, Slimane played it safe.

 Here are some highlights of fall-winter 2019 ready-to-wear collections.